DerekMarcinyshyn/mmm-webcams/README.md

 ## Features

 * Displays webcam images on your page using `[mmm-webcams]` shortcode.
+* Clicking on webcam image brings up a Fancybox lightbox.
+* While in Fancybox you can use mousewheel to scroll through all webcams.

 ## To-do

-* Currently a work in progess...not working.
-* Fix known issues
 * Clean up code
 * Improve documentation
+* Look for possible bugs

 ## Changelog